ADGEfficiency/dsr-rl/PITCHME.md

 - on-policy algorithms have to throw away experience after the policy is improved

 > Maybe the lesson we need to learn from deep learning is large capacity learners with large and diverse datasets - Sergey Levine

+Off policy learning increases the diversity of the datasets we can learn from

 ---
 ![fig](assets/images/section_2/on_off_policy.png)